Historical Places

 Naulakha Pavilion

-Naulakha Pavilion (Photo Credit: Salman Malik Clicks)
+Naulakha Pavilion (Photo Credit: Salman Malik)

 The Naulakha pavilion is a prime example of Emperor Shah Jahan’s elaborate style and love for ornate architecture.
 This marble pavilion stands beside the Sheesh Mahal and is adorned with pietra dura (mosaics of precious and semiprecious stones) in intricate floral motifs.
 Its western façade provides a view of the historic walled city of Lahore.